i30817/libretrofuzz/README.rst

 Example:
  ``libretrofuzz --no-subtitle --rmspaces --before '_'``

  The Retroplay WHDLoad set has names like ``MonkeyIsland2_v1.3_0020`` after a manual scan.
 These names don't have subtitles, don't have spaces, and all the metadata is not separated from the name by parenthesis.
-Then select the playlist that contains those whdloads and the system name `Commodore - Amiga` to download from the libretro amiga thumbnails.
+Then select the playlist that contains those whdloads and the system name ``Commodore - Amiga`` to download from the libretro amiga thumbnails.

 Note that the system name you download from doesn't have to be the same as the playlist name.

-If the thumbnail server contains games from multiple releases for the system (like ScummVM), be careful using this trick since it's easy to end up with 'slightly wrong' covers.
+If the thumbnail server contains games from multiple releases for the system (like ``ScummVM``), be careful using this trick since it's easy to end up with 'slightly wrong' covers.

 Example:
  ``libretrofuzz --no-meta``

- After downloading thumbnails for 'ScummVM' (and not before, to minimize false positives), we'd like to try to pickup a few covers from the DOS database.
+ After downloading ``ScummVM`` thumbnails (and not before, to minimize false positives), we'd like to try to pickup a few covers from ``DOS`` thumbnails.
- Then choose the ScummVM playlist and DOS system name, and covers would be downloaded with risk of false positives: CD vs floppy covers, USA vs Japan covers, or another platform vs DOS.
+ Choose the ScummVM playlist and DOS system name, and covers would be downloaded with risk of false positives: CD vs floppy covers, USA vs Japan covers, or another platform vs DOS.

 Because of this the default is to count metadata as part of the matching, and the default pre-selected system name to be the same as the playlist name, which is safest.

 False positives will then mostly be from the thumbnail server not having a single thumbnail of the game, and the program selecting a sequel or prequel as the 'most similar', or from the server not having a different cover for releases and getting the 'wrong' one.

-A common one is if libretro doesn't have japanese covers and the set has names with `(Japan)` appended, you're likely to get a `(USA)` cover even in the same system.
+A common one is if libretro doesn't have japanese covers and the set has names with ``(Japan)`` appended, you're likely to get a ``(USA)`` cover even in the same system.

 **Usage: fuzzythumbnails [OPTIONS] [CFG]**